 Rockets are Fully Fueled and Ready for Lift-Off

 One of the most impressive things about Houston’s 116-108 win against Golden State on Saturday night was that the Rockets were playing without Trevor Ariza and Gerald Green, both of whom were serving two-game suspensions for looking sideways at Blake Griffin.
 Ariza has been Houston’s best wing defender all season long and is back to playing the kind of complimentary role on offense that suits his personality and limited skill set.
 The 31-year-old Green, meanwhile, is finally in a system that embraces his chucker mindset, and is averaging 15.6 points in 26.7 minutes per game.
 You’re still far more likely to see Halley’s Comet than see Green pass to a teammate, but it somehow works on these fun-and-gun Rockets.

 Betting Advice: While the Rockets finally have a full roster at their disposal, the Heat may be without the services of Goran Dragic, who sat out Saturday’s game against the Hornets with a bruised left knee.
 The Slovenian point guard is averaging 17.3 points and 4.9 assists and is the key to keeping this game within reach.
-Houston will win this one regardless of his availability, but take the Rockets and the -10.5 spread available at Bet365 [read our full Bet365 sportsbook review] if Dragic sits.
+Houston will win this one regardless of his availability, but take the Rockets and the -10.5 spread available at Bet365 as of January 22, 2018 [read our full Bet365 sportsbook review] if Dragic sits.